submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 #### On Connected Clusters

-The below commands can be used on either **cluster2** or **cluster3** to verify that the two clusters have successfully formed a clusterset and are properly connected to each other.
+The below commands can be used on either **cluster2** or **cluster3** to verify that the two clusters have successfully formed a cluster set and are properly connected to each other.
 In this example, the commands are being issued on **cluster2**.

 You can use this command to monitor as all required Submariner components are being installed: